ben519/treezy/README.md

-# treedata
+# treezy
-🌲 `treedata` is a tiny and fast Node.js package for creating and manipulating hierarchal (tree-shaped) data.
+🌲 `treezy` is a tiny and fast Node.js package for creating and manipulating hierarchal (tree-shaped) data.

 ## Installation
 ToDo